ShadowCalculatorDotCom/shadowcalculatordotcom/README.md

 # shadowcalculatordotcom

-Shadow Calculator is an educational web app that visualizes how shadows change with date, time, latitude, and object height.
+Shadow Calculator is an educational web app hosted on [ShadowCalculator.com](https://ShadowCalculator.com/) that visualizes how shadows change with date, time, latitude, and object height.

 - Live 3D visualization using [Three.js](https://threejs.org/)